Do You Need a License to Fly a Drone in 2026?

 • Roof or property inspections

-• Any flight that benefits a business in any way
+• Any flight that benefits a business or organization

 This requires a Part 107 Remote Pilot Certificate.